Para cycling classification: History

 In 1983, classification for cerebral palsy competitors in this sport was done by the Cerebral Palsy-International Sports and Recreation Association.
 The classification used the classification system designed for track events.
 In 1983, there were five cerebral palsy classifications.
 By the early 1990s, cycling classification had moved away from medical based system to a functional classification system.
 Because of issues in objectively identifying functionality that plagued the post Barcelona Games, the IPC unveiled plans to develop a new classification system in 2003.
 This classification system went into effect in 2007, and defined ten different disability types that were eligible to participate on the Paralympic level.
+The IPC Classification Code, which all Para cycling classification must comply with, was introduced in 2007, updated in 2015, and revised again with a new version in force from 2025.
+Each reform requires a corresponding review of the Para cycling classification system to ensure compliance.
 It required that classification be sport specific, and served two roles.
 The first was that it determined eligibility to participate in the sport and that it created specific groups of sportspeople who were eligible to participate and in which class.
 The IPC left it up to International Federations to develop their own classification systems within this framework, with the specification that their classification systems use an evidence based approach developed through research.

 The debate about inclusion of competitors into able-bodied competitions was seen by some disability sport advocates like Horst Strokhkendl as a hindrance to the development of an independent classification system not based on the rules for able-bodied sport.
 These efforts ended by 1993 as the International Paralympic Committee tried to carve out its own identity and largely ceased efforts for inclusion of disability sport on the Olympic programme.